Juliop1980/WhatsApp-bot-selenium-rasa/README.md

 Step 9: After Scanning the QR code, you will be asked to press Enter Key in the terminal.

-Step 10: After Scanning the QR code, you will be asked to press Enter Key in the terminal.

 ### Note

 You can also add Names of the contact you want to send message in the Contacts.txt file.